PROFILE

 in March 1993 its intent to withdraw from the

-a series of agreements on nuclear matters,
+resulted in a series of agreements on nuclear

-including the 1994 Agreed Framework (which broke
+matters, including the 1994 Agreed Framework

-be pursuing a uranium enrichment program for
+discovered to be pursuing a uranium enrichment

-nuclear weapons--see below, Denuclearization of
+program for nuclear weapons--see below,

-the Korean Peninsula).
+Denuclearization of the Korean Peninsula).

 At his inauguration in February 1998, R.O.K.